sebsastianek/redmine-mcp/README.md

 - Create tasks while reviewing code
 - Log time as you work on features
 - Check your assigned issues during daily standups
+- View your daily time summary at end of day
 - Update task status as you progress through development
 - View available statuses to understand your workflow